Glenn Seaborg took part in the discovery of ten of the periodic table’s chemical elements. He was awarded the Nobel Prize in Chemistry in 1951.

 Seaborg continued working with the cyclotron in an effort to produce the next undiscovered element, element 94.

-In February 1941 Seaborg led his research team to discover element 94 – plutonium.
-They named the new element after Pluto, keeping up the theme which began with element 92, uranium (Uranus) and element 93, neptunium (Neptune).
+In February 1941, Seaborg led his research team to discover element 94 – plutonium.
+They named the new element after Pluto, keeping up the theme that began with element 92, uranium (Uranus) and element 93, neptunium (Neptune).

 Plutonium was made by bombarding uranium with hydrogen-2 (heavy hydrogen) nuclei.